Toward Artificial Photosynthesis: Understanding how porphyrin’s structure and environment influence the early electronic and nuclear dynamics.

 Photocatalytic Thin Films: probing the early antibacterial properties of metallic thin films.

 Have you ever wondered about self-cleaning surfaces: an object that cleanse itself just by shining light on it?
 Such technology already exists and the field is fast developing.
-In our lab we are characterising the latest meta oxides thin film to understand how these magic surfaces actually works.
+In our lab we are characterising the latest metal oxides thin film to understand how these magic surfaces actually works.

 By using ultrafast transient spectroscopy, we uncover the early electronic mechanisms that are at the origin of the anti-microbial properties of these new materials.